SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd-ui/Readme.md

   Finally you should also see the same report
   ![report](./images/ci-cd-9.png)

 25. Now you can go back and undeploy your application using the cf undeploy command.
-Please ensure to manually delete the destinations **ui5** and **bupa-s4-test** from the **Destinations** section of the BTP Cockpit as it would not be removed during the undeployment stage due it being a subaccount level destination.
+Please ensure to manually delete the destinations **ui5** and **bupa** from the **Destinations** section of the BTP Cockpit as it would not be removed during the undeployment stage due it being a subaccount level destination.

   ![test](./images/ci-cd-7.png)